 “The condition of orchestral music was even still lower.”

-Look past all the passive verb tenses, and you've got a fantastic frame for both the state and the sense of cultural inferiority Americans felt in relation to Europe’s musical heritage.
-It doesn’t go so far to argue that the (aka) Old Germania Orchestra sailed across the sea to fill a void.
-And, as just about any indie band in the world can relate to, these guys struggled to find an audience, especially a paying one – they had to pay 24 musicians, they had the gas shut off at shows, etc. Even before arriving in the States (they had a detour in London), these guys busted ass, starved, scrambled and shilled, but, again, like any good indie band, they also found ardent fans.
-Or, as Scribners framed the pattern, “Artistic success, immense; pecuniary success, infinitesimal.”
-They even broke up at one point, only to have a fat plum of a gig in Washington, DC drop in their laps.
-That was the beginning of the beginning in some ways, too.
+All those passive verbs put a fantastic frame around the sense of cultural inferiority Americans felt in relation to Europe’s musical heritage, at least in the relevant circles.
+One could argue the (aka) Old Germania Orchestra sailed across the sea to fill a void.
+Even with the class, they struggled to find an audience, particularly one that paid enough to provide for 24 musicians.
+Even before arriving in the States (they had a detour in London), these guys busted ass, starved, scrambled and shilled, but like any good indie band touring the country in a van today, they also found ardent fans, and made new ones.
+Per Scribners, they even matched the general commercial arc, at least in their earliest days: “Artistic success, immense; pecuniary success, infinitesimal.”
+The company actually broke up just before a fat plum of a gig in Washington, DC drop in their laps.
+That was the beginning.

 After a couple years on the grind, The Germania found their crowd, or vice versa, with more or less permanent homes between Baltimore, Boston, and a standing summer gig in Newport, Rhode Island (from Scribners: “…it would not be too much to say that the popularity of Newport was quite as much due to their presence as to any other influence”).
 Las Vegas before Las Vegas.
 They toured like maniacs in between their anchor gig(s) and held together remarkably well throughout (after five years, 14 of that original 24 stuck with the band).
 Just about all of them settled in the States in the end, married, bred, found straight jobs, and, through that, spread the gospel about classical music and forms, etc. They also invited competition…and one of those guys was sort of a trip.